-Corresponding author: Eli Y. Adashi, MD, MS, Professor of Medical Science, Former Dean of Medicine and Biological Sciences, Brown University, 222 Richmond Street, Providence, RI 02903 (E-mail: eli\adashi@brown.edu).
+Corresponding author: Eli Y. Adashi, MD, MS, Professor of Medical Science, Former Dean of Medicine and Biological Sciences, Brown University, 222 Richmond Street, Providence, RI 02903 (E-mail: eli_adashi@brown.

-Drug, Improvement, and Modernization of 2003, makes it possible for Medicare enrollees to receive their benefits through private capitated managed care plans rather than through the traditional fee-forservice Medicare construct.
+"Medicare+Choice" paradigm.
+Today's MA program, the by-product of the Medicare Prescription Drug, Improvement, and Modernization of 2003, makes it possible for Medicare enrollees to receive their benefits through private capitated managed care plans rather than through the traditional fee-forservice Medicare construct.
 It is in the nature of MA programs to rely on contracted narrow physician networks the accessibility of which is constrained by utilization management policies and procedures (ie, prior authorization).
-At the time of this writing, the MA program, nearly 28 million enrollees strong, is home to 39 plans the annual receipts of which are estimated to account for 55% of the total annual spending of Medicare (\$427 billion net of premiums).
-A May 2023 analysis suggests that "spending per person in MA exceeds spending for comparable F[ee for service] Medicare beneficiaries, with estimates ranging from 4 to 10% higher spending in MA in 2021," a differential that is expected to grow over time.
-A recent Kaiser Family Foundation analvsis compared gross margins in the MA, Medicaid managed care, commercial individual (nongroup), and commercial group (employer) insurance markets from 2018 to 2020 and found that "gross margins per member per month (defined as the amount by which premium income exceeds claims costs per enrollee per month)" were highest in MA than the other 3 markets.
+At the time of this writing, the MA program, nearly 28 million enrollees strong, is home to 39 plans the annual receipts of which are estimated to account for 55% of the total annual spending of Medicare (\$427 billion net of premiums).5 A May 2023 analysis suggests that "spending per person in MA exceeds spending for comparable F[ee for service] Medicare beneficiaries, with estimates ranging from 4 to 10% higher spending in MA in 2021," a differential that is expected to grow over time.6 A recent Kaiser Family Foundation analysis compared gross margins in the MA, Medicaid managed care, commercial individual (nongroup), and commercial group (employer) insurance markets from 2018 to 2020 and found that "gross margins per member per month (defined as the amount by which premium income exceeds claims costs per enrollee per month)" were highest in MA than the other 3 markets.6

-The subject of GAO reviews since 2010, the MA program has long been deemed "High Risk" by the GAO by dint of its association with the Medicare program, which GAO views as susceptible to "mismanagement and improper payments."
-Recent GAO concerns revolve around the observation that "MA beneficiaries in the last year of life disenrolled to join traditional Medicare at more than twice the rate of all other beneficiaries."2 From GAO's perspective, the "high rates of disenrollment from MA to join traditional Medicare fee-for-service" may reflect quality of care issues such as "potential limitations accessing specialized care under some MA organizations' provider networks."
-Moreover, GAO notes that "disenrollments increase Medicare program costs" since "Medicare payments are generally based on the costs of services provided."
-GAO also expressed concern that because CMS auditors are using MA encounter data that "have not been fully validated for completeness and accuracy" and that this calls into question the "soundness of adjustments to MAP organization payments."
-It was the recommendation of the GAO that CMS "strengthen audits used to identify and recover improper payments to MA organizations."
+The subject of GAO reviews since 2010, the MA program has long been deemed "High Risk" by the GAO by dint of its association with the Medicare program, which GAO views as susceptible to "mismanagement and improper payments."2 Recent GAO concerns revolve around the observation that "MA beneficiaries in the last year of life disenrolled to join traditional Medicare at more than twice the rate of all other beneficiaries."2 From GAO's perspective, the "high rates of disenrollment from MA to join traditional Medicare fee-for-service" may reflect quality of care issues such as "potential limitations accessing specialized care under some MA organizations' provider networks."2 Moreover, GAO notes that "disenrollments increase Medicare program costs" since "Medicare payments are generally based on the costs of services provided."2 GAO also expressed concern that because CMS auditors are using MA encounter data that "have not been fully validated for completeness and accuracy" and that this calls into question the "soundness of adjustments to MAP organization payments."2 It was the recommendation of the GAO that CMS "strengthen audits used to identify and recover improper payments to MA organizations."2